aimanraz/PrinterClient-1/README.md

 PrinterClient
 ==========
 ###
-The demo for Android Studio has full functionality, such as printing text, printing barcodes, printing qr code, printing pictures, LCD and scanning.
+The demo for Android Studio has full functionality, such as printing text, printing barcodes, printing qr code, printing pictures, LCD, cash box and scanning.
 Please import project by Android Studio to get the detailed instructions for use.
 ###

 ## Printer SDK integration